JavaJugglers/CivicPulse/README.md

 - **Event Participation**: Browse and attend local political events.

 ## Contributing
-Contributions to ActionMap are welcome.
+Contributions to CivicPulse are welcome.
 Please follow these steps:
 1. **Fork the repository**
 2. **Create your feature branch** (`git checkout -b feature/AmazingFeature`)
 3. **Commit your changes** (`git commit -am 'Add some AmazingFeature'`)